Friday -- May -- 17 -- 2018

 are falling we get a bearish sign for the weeks ahead.
 Its when the VL

-falls faster than the NY that we have to worry about.
+climbs faster than the NY that we have a stronger market.

 concern now is since

-they are the same markets they should never be so far apart.
-I
+they are the same markets they should never be so far apart, but they

-One thing to note is the chart above covers over 20 years, therefore changes take time, meaning there could still be a few months left for the bull.
+One thing to note is the chart above covers over 20 years, therefore changes take time, meaning there could still be several months left for the bull.

 distance between the two